-Phone companies offer a number of services that can help protect against nuisance calls.
+Phone companies offer a number of services that can help protect against unwanted phone calls.

-Caller display shows you the number of the person calling (if the number has not been withheld and you have a phone with a display) so that you can choose whether to answer or not.
+Caller display shows you the number presented by the person calling (if the number has not been withheld and you have a phone with a display), so you can choose whether to answer.

-Caller display information is also important so consumers can report nuisance calls to Ofcom and other regulators and for the effective use of handsets and services that rely on the telephone number to help block and filter calls.
+Caller display information is also important because it allows you to report the number making unwanted calls.
+Information about the caller can also help handsets and services that rely on the telephone number to block and filter calls to work effectively.

-Incoming Call Blocking services can help tackle nuisance or unwanted calls by preventing selected numbers from getting through.
+Incoming call blocking services can help tackle unwanted calls by preventing selected numbers from getting through.

 Scammers or some callers making unsolicited or nuisance marketing calls may try to hide their identity by withholding their number.